MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-user-photos-by-using-ews-in-exchange.md

 description: "Learn how to get user photos that are associated with a mailbox or contact by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Get user photos by using EWS in Exchange
+# Get user photos by using EWS in Exchange

 Learn how to get user photos that are associated with a mailbox or contact by using the EWS Managed API or EWS in Exchange.